- 2017 Milovy, Czech Republic

 Forestpedagogy – adventures between communicating and educating

-The two congress days will present keynotes and workshops related to the two major objectives of the Forestpedagogy-strategy of the FCN Subgroup:
+The two congress days presented keynotes related to two of the objectives of the Forestpedagogy-strategy of the FCN Subgroup.

 A: Forest owners, forest administration and forest enterprises are communicating about management of their forests through Forestpedagogy activities.

 B: Forestpedagogy is an educational process to reach environmental maturity and Forestpedagogy is a prime example for ESD.